zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 ???

+Today, we will:
+- Learn about stress.
+- Learn about Cognitive Behavioral Therapy
+- Work through a stressful situation
+- Work through a situation that gives you anxiety
+- And....
+Leave with no problems!

 I want each of you to think of one situation that brings you stress, and one situation that's been causing you a lot of anxiety lately.
 We'll be working on them later.

 ---